Images (Brotherhood of Man album): Background

 This album saw the group adopt a more pop and in particular, ABBA-like sound, which was often commented on in the media at the time.
 Contemporary reviews of the album drew on the comparison, with Brotherhood of Man usually being seen as inferior.
+Journalist Chris White made mention that while "Angelo" had similarities to the Swedish group, follow-up "Highwayman" was quite different.
 Magazine Music Week said that it had "catchy, tuneful songs" but the tracks suffered from a "sameness".
 It said the album was "not outstanding [but] bounces along in a fairly jolly way".
 It listed tracks "Tonight's the Night" and "Highwayman" as being the best on the album.
+Record Mirror said that "Highwayman" was similar to their other singles and labelled it a "nice nothing".
 Unlike previous albums, all lead vocals were handled by female members Sandra Stevens and Nicky Stevens.
 This was a definite shift away from the more soul-like productions of earlier albums such as Love and Kisses.
 The album, like the others was produced by manager and co-songwriter, Tony Hiller.
 All twelve tracks were written by group members Martin Lee and Lee Sheriden alongside Hiller.
 The subject matter for some of the songs was curious in that it features three songs about female infidelity ("Safety First", "Highwayman" and "The Night of My Life"), while two feature stories of elopement ("Angelo" and "Tonight's the Night").

 The front cover image was taken by Royal photographer Patrick Lichfield.

 Images was released on Compact disc for the first time in a double-pack with Oh Boy! in May 2009 by Cherry Red Records.